From the Director

-As we enter the 2012-13 academic year, I write to remind you of the new curriculum in the University of Washington Honors Program and to call your attention to some updates to our application process.
-The new curriculum, launched in 2010, focuses on modes of thinking across disciplines and the integration of academic and experiential learning.
+As we enter the 2013-14 academic year, I write to call your attention to important features of the Honors curriculum that will assist you in advising your students and to provide some updates to our application process.
+The curriculum focuses on modes of thinking across disciplines and the integration of academic and experiential learning.
 With increased flexibility via three Honors designations (Interdisciplinary, Departmental and College Honors), the core curriculum central to Interdisciplinary and College Honors provides an academic experience that reflects the Program's values and encourages students to see the relationships between their academic pursuits and the rest of their personal and professional lives.
-While the small and engaging nature of the Honors courses remains the same, the new curriculum emphasizes the importance of experiential learning, critical reflection, and a broad understanding of the interconnectedness of knowledge, a process facilitated by the on-going portfolio.
+In addition to featuring small and engaging Honors courses, the curriculum emphasizes the importance of experiential learning, critical reflection, and a broad understanding of the interconnectedness of knowledge, a process facilitated by the on-going portfolio.

 Our application process will continue to match the larger UW's updated timeline:

-- Our final deadline will match the UW's December 1, 2012, application deadline;
+- Our final deadline will match the UW's application deadline (December 2nd @ 10pm);

-- All UW Honors Program freshman admissions decisions will be mailed between March 25-April 8, 2013.
+- All UW Honors Program freshman admissions decisions will be mailed between March 24-April 7, 2014.

-For the freshman Honors class of 2012 we received over 2,300 applications and accepted 792 in order to reach our goal of 235 students.
-Once again, we had to turn away many students who were well qualified to enter our Program.
-We also kept a large waiting list (around 350 students), a fact that reflects the quality of our applicant pool.
-These are students whom we would have accepted into the Program had we the space.
+For the freshman Honors class of 2013 we received over 2,600 applications and accepted 759 in order to reach our goal of 225 students.
+Once again, we had to turn away many students who appeared qualified to enter our Program.
+We also kept a large waiting list, a fact that reflects the quality of our applicant pool.
+These are students whom we would certainly have accepted into the Program had we the space.
 Each year we manage to take a small number of students from the list into the Program.
-We continue to be struck by the excellent job that Washington High Schools, public and private, do in preparing students for college in general and for Honors programs in particular and are frustrated by our inability to accept more of your students.
+We continue to be struck by the excellent job that Washington High Schools, public and private, do in preparing students for college in general and for our Honors Program in particular and are frustrated by our inability to accept more of your students.
 We continue to hope that in the future we will be able to increase significantly the number of students we admit to the Program, but that time will only come when the state and university budgets are more robust.

 As in the past, when reading applications we try to identify those students whose files suggest that they are not only academically prepared for the UW Honors Program, but who are also in tune with programmatic values.
-In order to do this, we read the files carefully and fully, looking at GPAs, SAT/ACT scores, extracurricular activities, essays, and recommendations.
-This year, in place of a letter, we are requiring recommenders complete a specific form (available online).
+In order to do this, we read the files carefully and fully, looking at GPAs, SAT/ACT scores, extracurricular activities, all essays, and recommendations.
+Similar to last year, in place of a letter, we are asking recommenders to complete a short form (available online).
 Please note that if we do not receive this recommendation form, we will not process a student’s application.
 A surprising number of students are not considered each year because recommenders fail to send their recommendations on time or at all.
 Everything is considered in the process and we ultimately select for admission those whose achievements, aspirations, and attitudes toward education suggest that they would gain most from and contribute to the Program.
 Please note that if students are not admitted in the Autumn of their freshman year, they can apply for late admission in the Spring quarter.
 Also, Departmental Honors is available for all UW students who satisfy departmental requirements.

 James J. Clauss